onzelf/FCDL/README.md

-# FCDL PoC — From Intent to Running Federated Stack 📦🚀
+# FCDL 1.0  — Federated Services: From Intent to Implementation 📦🚀

 >  **Status:** research proof-of-concept *from intent to implementation*

->  **Scope:** shows that a single FCDL file can be *compiled* into a runnable Flower-based federated system with node registry, simple policy, round-based scheduling and live metrics — all launched with one `docker compose up`.
+>  **Scope:** shows that a Federated Computing Description Language (FCDL) file can be *compiled* into a runnable Flower-based federated system with node registry, simple policy, round-based scheduling and live metrics.

->  **Not production‐hardened.** TLS, Vault, K8s, DLT, full RBAC, etc. are  future work.

 ---
+# 🧭 ** Federated Learning PoC**

+This project delivers a **functional Proof of Concept (PoC)** for **Federated Learning (FL)** built entirely using the principles of [Federated Computing (FC)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5218039) — a modular, AI-oriented architectural paradigm for data governance, distributed intelligence, and scalable collaboration.

+## ✅ What Was Built

+We implemented a distributed learning system composed of:

+-   **Two FL nodes**, each training on isolated (non-IID) subsets of the MNIST dataset.
+One node uses only even digits and the other only odd digits.

+-   A **central orchestrator**, which coordinates model training rounds, aggregates updates, and manages the lifecycle

+-   A **intent configuration file** (`.fcdl` file), interpreted by a compiler to plan and execute the full system architecture

+## 🧠 Why It Matters

+Unlike traditional federated learning demos, this PoC:

+-   Uses **modular, composable services** (Flask + Docker) instead of monolithic simulation frameworks

+-   **Separates orchestration logic** from implementation, enabling reusability and scale

+-   Aligns with emerging data governance challenges: privacy, transparency, interoperability, and modular compliance

+## 🔬 What Was Demonstrated

+-   **End-to-end federated training pipeline**, including orchestration, model aggregation (FedAvg), and weight synchronization

+-   **REST API** to observe local learning dynamics, status, monitoring, and make predictions

+-   Successful integration of **open-source ML tools** into a federated system without requiring custom infrastructure

+-   Observed real-world challenges (non-IID divergence, overfitting) and tested mitigation strategies

 ## 🌐 🌟 What’s in here?